gmagic10/slate/source/includes/_basicparameter.md

 # Basic Parameters

-<aside class="notice">This error section is stored in a separate file in `includes/_errors.md`.
-Slate allows you to optionally separate out your docs into many files...just save them to the `includes` folder and add them to the top of your `index.md`'s frontmatter.
-Files are included in the order listed.</aside>
+<aside class="notice">This is the basic and common parameters for all api that use for data collection and monitoring.
+Please provide as much as possible</aside>

-The Kittn API uses the following error codes:
+The Yuansfer API uses the following basic parameters:
+Request Method: GET

-Error Code | Meaning
+Parameter Name | Meaning
 ---------- | -------
-400 | Bad Request -- Your request sucks
-401 | Unauthorized -- Your API key is wrong
-403 | Forbidden -- The kitten requested is hidden for administrators only 404 | Not Found -- The specified kitten could not be found 405 | Method Not Allowed -- You tried to access a kitten with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The kitten requested has been removed from our servers 418 | I'm a teapot
-429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
-500 | Internal Server Error -- We had a problem with our server.
-Try again later.
-503 | Service Unavailable -- We're temporarily offline for maintenance.
-Please try again later.
+deviceId | The POS device ID
+app_version_name | The version name of POS device app_version | The version of POS device client | Not Found -- The specified kitten could not be found isRoot | Is it root or jailbreak? deviceName | Device Name getLanguage | Device language packageName | The program's package name latitude | latitude longitude | longitude mid | MID of the POS device os_version | Operation System version height | The POS device height in pixel width | The POS device width in pixel net | The network environment of the POS device(wifi or 4G)